MoMalkawi/MoMalkawi/README.md

 I see you're peeking around at my profile 👀 , Here are some facts about me!

-📖 5th Year Computer Engineering Student at J.U.S.T University
-☕️ Java Programmer (Language of Preference due to using it since a young age 🌱)
+📖 Computer Engineering Graduate from J.U.S.T University ☕️ Java Programmer (Language of Preference due to using it since a young age 🌱)

 🔍 Programming Areas of Interest: